upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/bioamp-exg-pill/index.rst

 BioAmp EXG Pill
 ##################

-Professional-grade analog front-end amplification for ECG, EMG, EOG, and EEG biosensing on one tiny board.
+Publication-grade analog front-end amplification for recording ECG, EMG, EOG, or EEG on a pill-size board.

 Overview
 *********